trueos/trueos-docs/trueos-handbook/postinstall.rst

 All these settings can be viewed and edited at any time using the instructions in :ref:`Sound Mixer Tray`.

-.. index:: wireless network connection
+.. index:: connect to a wireless network
 .. _Connect to a Wireless Network:

 Connect to a Wireless Network